Pythagorean Theorem

 Written as a formula:

-where $a$ and $b$ are the two shorter sides (called legs) and $c$ is the hypotenuse — the side opposite the right angle.
+where and are the two shorter sides (called legs) and is the hypotenuse — the side opposite the right angle.

 Understanding the Idea